Intellectual Property Policy and Procedures

 - Take reasonable steps to promptly notify the User that we have removed or disabled access to the material.

-If you are a User who has received notice from us that material has been removed from your web site following our receipt of a notice of copyright infringement, and you are the owner of the material that was removed or are otherwise authorized to use such material, you may provide written counter notification to our designated agent.
-Your counter notification must include substantially the following information:
+If you are a User who has received notice from us that material has been removed from our website following our receipt of a notice of copyright infringement, and you are the owner of the material that was removed or are otherwise authorized to use such material, you may provide written counter notification to our designated agent.
+Your counter notification must include the following information:

 - Your physical or electronic signature;